- Mitt Romney wins Arizona GOP Presidential Primary.

 -Madonna was ok during the halftime show, isn't it time they book someone a little more relevant though?

--Kelly Clarkson did a nice job on the national anthem
+-Kelly Clarkson did a nice job on the national anthem.

 -Bring on the NFL Draft!
 April 26, 2012.